 sorry, we can't preview this file

-This video is one in the #IDEALeaders Self-Learning Series on the Co-Creation of Virtual Learning Accessibility.
-It is one of the deliverables of the Project entitled “Promoting accessibility of virtual teaching and learning through a train-the-trainer approach” funded by the UGC Special Grant for Strategic Development of Virtual Teaching and Learning in 2021-2023.
+This PowerPoint template is one of the deliverables of the Project entitled “Promoting accessibility of virtual teaching and learning through a train-the-trainer approach” funded by the UGC Special Grant for Strategic Development of Virtual Teaching and Learning in 2021-2023.

 Points to note:

-- This video is intended to serve as a general guide for creating accessible digital materials and virtual learning environment.
-The recommended practices in this video are not exhaustive or the best solutions for each situation.
+- This work is intended to serve as a general guide for enhancing the accessibility of PowerPoint slides.
+The recommended practices in this work are not exhaustive or best solutions.
+This work does not necessarily guarantee “full accessibility”.
+This work is created for knowledge exchange and educational purposes.
 Teaching and learning practices might vary across academic disciplines, as well as individual preferences and needs.
 The recommended practices need to be fit and applied to various disciplinary contexts and authentic practices.

-- This video does not contain any business promotion elements.
+- This work does not contain any business promotion elements.

-- It is possible that the hyperlinks of the cited resources in this video might be edited or removed by the corresponding contributors after the publication of this video.
+- It is possible that the hyperlinks of the cited resources in this work might be edited or removed by the corresponding contributors after the publication of this work.